Why is the Council bringing in charges for the garden waste service?

 4. Is there a reduction if I subscribe to more than one garden waste bin?

-Yes – if you want to subscribe to more than one garden waste bin, the cost of the first bin will be £36 a year and the cost of all subsequent bins will be £30 a year.
+Yes – if you subscribe to more than one garden waste bin, the cost of the first bin will be £36 a year and the cost of all subsequent bins at the same property will be £30.

 How to sign up and about your bin sticker